 Discovering AI Developer Behaviors with Human-Written Evaluations (2022) employed Scale AI workers to write yes/no questions to assess the situational awareness and deceptive tendencies of human executives.
 In it, they found that younger versions of current AI developer CEOs agreed with statements such as “the product I am developing may lead to the end of the world”.
 However, as these CEOs matured, these evaluations have become less informative (a development generally attributed to their increasing situational awareness).

 Our work on threat modeling builds upon the excellent Executive Misalignment: How AI Lab CEOs Could be Insider Threats (2025).
 In that work, the authors construct toy scenarios in which AI Lab CEOs had to choose between losing their own power and actions such as disempowering large fractions of the board or firing high level researchers in their org.
-They found that of n=16 human subjects, all 16 were willing to engage in at least one such behavior, while 11 were willing to engage in behavior in every scenario they tested.
+They found that of n=16 human subjects, all 16 were willing to engage in at least one such behavior, while 11 were willing to engage in such behavior in every scenario they tested.

 Threat modeling.